anujdatar/linux-desktop-web-app/README.md

 # WhatsApp-web-desktop
 WhatsApp-web wrapped in a desktop app.

 Just opens up a desktop webview window to access https://web.whatsapp.com.
 This app does not change or modify or use any direct code from WhatsApp.
-Just uses [Electron](https://github.com/electron/electron) to open a browser window, and serve it as a desktop application since Linux does not have an official release.
+Just uses [Electron](https://github.com/electron/electron) to open a browser window, and serve it as a desktop application since Linux does not have an official release, and WhatsApp-web does not work on Chromium.

+Just for personal use, because I hate using Ubuntu's dock, and I'd rather have it open in a window of its own and easily accessible from the dock.

 ___
 ## Running the dev environment